andifiqri/E-Commerce-AB-Testing/README.md

 3. Data Distribution:

-    •	Visualized the distribution of users across the control and treatment groups.
+    •	The distribution of users across the control and treatment groups.

 # Statistical Analysis
 The following statistical tests were conducted: